shoui520/shoui520.github.io/docs/resources.md

 - **[※ - NihongoKyoshi Anki Deck](https://drive.google.com/file/d/1tDBaabwgZMO8nxkcwcw4qBXayuk_513T/view?usp=sharing)** -  Highly recommended.
 It only has Japanese definitions, an intentional choice in order to avoid false associations of Japanese grammar with English words.
 - [JLAB anki course](https://ankiweb.net/shared/info/2110939339) - An anki deck that teaches kana, kanji and all the grammar from Tae Kim's guide.

-Sorry to overwhelm you with information, but also check out my grammar dictionaries for Yomichan (pop up dictionary browser extension).
+Also check out the grammar dictionaries for Yomitan in my dictionary collection.

+### Anki mining card types
+- **[※ - Lapis](https://github.com/donkuri/lapis)** - elegant, simple and easy to set up note type.
+- [Kiku](https://kiku-docs.vercel.app/) - a feature-rich note type.

 ## Acquiring Japanese